microlinkhq/browserless/README.md

 - `url`: The target URL (*required*).
 - `options`: Specific settings for the method (*optional*).
 - `callback`: Node.js callback.
-If you don't provide one, the method will be return a `promise`.
+If you don't provide one, the method will return a `promise`.

 ### .constructor(options)